portworx/px-docs/scheduler/mesosphere-dcos/cassandra.md

 * Achieve higher density by running multiple Cassandra rings on the same DC/OS hosts and
 * Simplify deployments

-Since the stateful services in DCOS universe do not have support for external volumes, you will need to add additional repositories to your DCOS cluster to install the services mentioned here.

 The source code for these services can be found here: [Portworx DCOS-Commons Frameworks](https://github.com/portworx/dcos-commons)

 >**Note:**<br/>This framework is only supported directly by Portworx.